MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/folder-redirection-rup-overview.md

 To designate primary computers, your environment must meet the following requirements:

-- The Active Directory Domain Services (AD DS) schema must be updated to include Windows Server 2012 schema and conditions (installing a Windows Server 2012 or later domain controller automatically updates the schema).
+- The Active Directory Domain Services (AD DS) schema must be updated to include Windows Server 2012 schema and conditions.
+Installing a Windows Server 2012 or later domain controller automatically updates the schema.
 For more information about upgrading the AD DS schema, see [Upgrade domain controllers to a newer version of Windows Server](../../identity/ad-ds/deploy/upgrade-domain-controllers.md).
-- Client computers must run Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, or Windows Server 2016 and be joined to the Active Directory domain that you are managing.
+- Client computers must run Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, or Windows Server 2016 and be joined to the Active Directory domain that you're managing.

 ## Related links